adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Path length: 16-bit number encoding the encoded length of the path string.
 * Offset: 32-bit number encoding the starting offset to write.
 * Total size: 32-bit number encoding the total length of the file contents.
 * Current time: 64-bit number encoding nanoseconds since January 1st, 1970.
 Used as the file modification time.
-Not all system will s
+Not all system will support the full resolution.
+Use the truncated time response value for caching.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will repeatedly respond until the total length has been transferred with: